Exploring the Capabilities and Limitations of Large Language Models in the Electric Energy Sector: Limitations of LLMs for Applications in the Electric Energy Sector

 \subsection{Not Adapted to Handle Physical Principles}

-Energy production and consumption is a complex process governed by a set of physical principles such as Maxwell's equations.
-Generators and loads have unique dynamics, but energy production and consumption are driven by human behavior and machines' capabilities.
-Understanding the physical behavior of a system through LLMs could be difficult, and in Supplemental Information, we observed LLMs at their current capabilities tend to delegate these complex tasks to external solvers.
-If not, due to the black-box nature of these models, the decisions generated may not be well-understood by an operator, potentially hindering their implementation.
-Modeling human behavior, particularly in tasks like price forecasting and demand response policy design, presents formidable challenges, probably because of the interaction of multiple decision-making agents.
-Nevertheless, if trained with more data, we anticipate improvements in renewable generation prediction, price forecasting, and understanding of human behavior, which could be beneficial in designing suitable demand response policies and improving the efficiency of the power grid.
+Energy production and consumption is a complex process governed by a set of physical principles such as Maxwell's equations, machine dynamics as well as human behavior.
+Modeling human behavior through LLMs, particularly in tasks like price forecasting and demand response policy design, presents formidable challenges, probably because prices are a much more compounded outcome of loads, human decisions, and market rules.
+Using more data might improve renewable generation prediction, price forecasting (Section SI.6), and understanding of human behavior, which could benefit power grid operation.
+While efforts have been underway to incorporate multiple specialized attention-seeking transformers \supercite{zhang2023learning} for decision-making, which could also be utilized for power flow analysis (Section SI.7), the LLMs used in the control process are heavily specialized.

-While efforts have been underway to incorporate multiple specialized attention-seeking transformers \cite{zhang2023learning} for decision-making, we believe existing physics-driven complex processes are indispensable.
-Predictive control and reinforcement learning are better capable of controlling power systems.
-LLMs can serve as valuable assistants, summarizing and findings implications of decision-making without delving into complex processes.
-LLMs' role lies in pattern recognition and anomaly detection, guiding the attention of system operators as needed.
+Foundational LLMs often lack explainability due to the black-box nature of these models.
+They can also be problematic in power systems where unexpected conditions can frequently arise.
+Therefore, LLM explainability will be a crucial component of building systems that are interpretable and transparent \supercite{luo2024understanding}.
+This also makes us believe that existing physics-driven, complex, specialized tools for power engineers remain indispensable.
+General purpose LLMs can serve as valuable assistants, summarizing and finding implications of decision-making and assisting power engineers through tool embedding without delving into complex processes.